runspired/runspired.com/_posts/2024-02-01-draft-modern-ember-data-part-2.md

 as the key for the request.

-When using store's CacheHandler, if no `cacheOptions.key` is present AND the request is a GET request and has a URL, the URL will be used as the cache key.
+When using store's CacheHandler, if no `cacheOptions.key` is present AND the request is a GET request and has a URL, the URL will be used as the cache-key.
 Using the url as the cache-key in this way is powerful, because not only is it *usually* 1:1 with a request, it also *usually* captures all the state necessary to consider whether two requests are the same.
 By embracing the URL, urls used for relationships and pagination become first class mechanisms of identity capable of driving powerful features EmberData was missing before.

-There are of course always exceptions though and this is why request identity is designed to be very flexible.
+There are of course always exceptions though and this is why request identity is designed to be flexible.
 In addition to `cacheOptions.key` and the abstraction that builders provide for auto-generating cache-keys, EmberData provides a configuration hook for advanced use cases I won't get into here that enables configuration of how EmberData looks to determine identity in a request by default.

-What does this key get us out-of-the-box?
+A final note before we dive into how this key gets used: EmberData considers the identity of the request to be the same as the identity of the document (the response body) that request results in.
+This is useful to be aware of because some API designs allow such documents to be embedded within the response of a different request.

+For example, in JSON:API, if a resource relationship specifies a "self" link, that self link is a url that would have produced exactly the same response body as the resource relationship object.
+This means a cache could use that information to update existing requests or use new requests to update existing relationships even without necessarily knowing the exact resource that relationship is attached to, or ever loading it.

+Alright, so thats what request cache-keys are, so what all does this key do?

+### How Request Cache-Keys are Used

+### Creating Effective Request Cache-Keys

+### Where To From Here?